michellemay/word2vec-perf/README.md

   - NOT using GPU
   - *I'm using only 16 threads in my tests to allow my workstation to still be responsive.*
 - Settings: skipgram, window=5, iter=10, min_count=10, 16 threads
-- Time to read file is not taken into account.
-  - spark and gensim reprocess text content at each iteration.
-(I assume the content will eventually be bigger than memory)
-  - spark takes about 13 GB of memory to cache enwik9 content in RDD (!!!)
-  - word2vec cache the content in memory giving it an unfair advantage over the others.

 # Dataset
 http://mattmahoney.net/dc/enwik9.zip